shermp/NickelDBus/README.md

 No configuration is required.

+Note, to check what version of NickelDBus you have installed, open the file `.adds/nickeldbus` in a text editor.

 ## Uninstalling

-To uninstall NickelDBus, simply create a file called `ndb_uninstall` in the USB root (AKA `/mnt/onboard`) and reboot your Kobo.
+To uninstall NickelDBus, simply delete the file called `nickeldbus` in the `.adds` directory, and reboot your Kobo.

 ## Usage